subrat611/subrat611/README.md

 <h1 align="center">👋Hi, I'm Subrat</h1>

-<h4>A final year B.Tech student with a keen passion for front-end development and a touch of backend expertise.
-I thrive in the world of web technologies, specializing in crafting seamless user experiences and robust applications.</h4>
+<p>A final year B.Tech student with a keen passion for front-end development and a touch of backend expertise.
+I thrive in the world of web technologies, specializing in crafting seamless user experiences and robust applications.</p>

 <br/>